varabyte/kobweb/README.md

 }
 ```

-and convert it to a modifier by typing `CustomStyle.toModifier()`.
+and convert it to a modifier by using `CustomStyle.toModifier()`.
 At this point, you can pass it into any composable
 which takes a `Modifier` parameter:

 ```kotlin